calguy1000/CGFeedFactory/README.md

     `{News summarytemplate='News Feed'}`

-    **Note:** The CGFeedMaker module created a new template called "News Feed" when it was installed.
+    **Note:** The CGFeedMFeedFactory module created a new template called "News Feed" when it was installed.
 5. Save the page.

 Smarty Plugins